molily/molily.de/_posts/2020-11-21-testing-angular.md

 The name Attribute Directive comes from the attribute selector, for example `[ngModel]`.
 An Attribute Directive does not have a template and cannot alter the DOM structure.

 We have already mentioned the built-in Attribute Directives `NgClass` and `NgStyle`.
-In addition, both Template-driven and Reactive Forms rely heavily on Attribute Directives: `NgForm`, `NgModel`, `FormGroupDirective`, `FormControlName` etc.
+In addition, both Template-driven and Reactive Forms rely heavily on Attribute Directives: `NgForm`, `NgModel`, `FormGroupDirective`, `FormControlName`, etc.

 Attributes Directives are often used for changing the style of an element, either directly with inline styles or indirectly with classes.
 Most styling logic can be implemented using CSS alone, no JavaScript code is necessary.
 But sometimes JavaScript is required to set inline styles or add classes programmatically.